mikuvey/leet-code/DSA/DP/readme.md

     a.
 First Characteristic: Most of the DP problem asks for "Extremes" i.e. Longest/Shortest/ Maximum/ minimum/ Highest or lowest kind of terms could be seen in the problem.
+    Example:
+    -> What is the minimum cost of doing...
+    -> What is the maximum profit from...
+    -> How many ways are there to do...
+    -> What is the longest possible...
+    -> Is it possible to reach a certain point...

     b.
 Second Characteristic: Decisions at each step matters i.e. If a decision at a given step impacts the result then it's a DP problem.